CleverPumpkin/Proguard-Dictionaries-Generator/README.md

     id("ru.cleverpumpkin.proguard-dictionaries-generator")
 }
 proguardDictionaries {
-    dictionaryNames =  dictionaryNames = listOf(
+    dictionaryNames = listOf(
-         "class-dictionary",
-         "package-dictionary",
-         "obfuscation-dictionary"
+         "build/class-dictionary",
+         "build/package-dictionary",
+         "build/obfuscation-dictionary"
       )
 }
 ```
 This simple setup will generate file `class-dictionary.txt`
 in `build` folder of module on which plugin applied.
+You can specify any directory relatively to your module's root.

-This file generated on each build
+These files are generated on each build
 (so you'll get different dictionary on each build)

 ### Advanced configuration